 OUTDOOR EDUCATION

 Pupils are empowered to pursue a huge range of interests, shared experiences and activities.
 They begin learning life skills from their earliest days at the School, taking part in adventure training and team-building events.
-From Year 9, the Combined Cadet Force (CCF) and the Duke of Edinburgh's Award scheme open up a whole range of opportunities.
+From Year 9, the Duke of Edinburgh's Award scheme open up a whole range of opportunities.

 Combined Cadet Force (CCF)

 The CCF aims to enhance the qualities of responsibility, self-reliance, endurance and perseverance and to develop leadership and resourcefulness.
-The School has a long-established CCF and all Year 9 and 10 pupils take part and although not mandatory after that, many opt to continue through to the end of Sixth Form.
-There are four sections - Royal Navy, Royal Marines, Army and Royal Air Force.
+The School has a long-established CCF and all pupils in Year 9 and above have the opportunity to take part and although not mandatory after that, many opt to continue through to the end of Sixth Form.
 Training is carried out in school on Friday afternoons and on termly field days and camps that take place during the holidays in and around the UK or overseas.

 Pupils develop teamwork and leadership skills, as well as acquiring proficiency in map reading, first aid, navigation, shooting, field craft, safety skills and self-reliance.
 There are also opportunities for sailing, flying, sub-aqua, rock-climbing, coasteering, power-boating and many other outdoor pursuits.